RogueProeliator/indigo-plugins-plex-server-manager/README.md

 The plugin tracks several devices states which are updated according to the polling frequency set in Plex Media Server Device Config as seen above; both the server and client states are updated according to the update polling frequency.

 ###Plex Media Server Device States
-- connectionState: track if Indigo has been able to successfully create/maintain a connection to the server
+- **connectionState**: track if Indigo has been able to successfully create/maintain a connection to the server
-- serverVersion: reports the version of the server software installed and monitored by the plugin
+- **serverVersion**: reports the version of the server software installed and monitored by the plugin
-- transcoderActiveVideoSessions: tracks the number of active transcoding sessions being processed by the server
+- **transcoderActiveVideoSessions**: tracks the number of active transcoding sessions being processed by the server
-- connectedClientCount: the number of clients connected to the server (not accurate at this time)
+- **connectedClientCount**: the number of clients connected to the server (not accurate at this time)
-- activeSessionsCount: the number of clients actively streaming content from the server
+- **activeSessionsCount**: the number of clients actively streaming content from the server

 ###Plex Media Client Device States
-- clientConnectionStatus: the current state of the client -- Connected, Not Connected, Paused, Buffering, or Playing
+- **clientConnectionStatus**: the current state of the client -- Connected, Not Connected, Paused, Buffering, or Playing
-- currentUser: the name of the current user logged in via the client
+- **currentUser**: the name of the current user logged in via the client
-- currentlyPlayingTitle: the title of the currently playing media (title of the movie or "Series : Episode Title" for TV shows)
+- **currentlyPlayingTitle**: the title of the currently playing media (title of the movie or "Series : Episode Title" for TV shows)
-- currentlyPlayingSummary: the summary/description provided for the currently playing media
+- **currentlyPlayingSummary**: the summary/description provided for the currently playing media
-- currentlyPlayingArtUrl: the relative URL that may be used to display the currently playing media's artwork
+- **currentlyPlayingArtUrl**: the relative URL that may be used to display the currently playing media's artwork
-- currentlyPlayingThumbnailUrl: the relative URL that may be used to display the currently playing media's thumbnail artwork
+- **currentlyPlayingThumbnailUrl**: the relative URL that may be used to display the currently playing media's thumbnail artwork
-- currentlyPlayingMediaType: the type of media currently being played -- Clip, Movie, Playlist Clip, Trailer, TV Episode or Unknown
+- **currentlyPlayingMediaType**: the type of media currently being played -- Clip, Movie, Playlist Clip, Trailer, TV Episode or Unknown
-- currentlPlayingTitleYear: the release year of the currently playing title
+- **currentlPlayingTitleYear**: the release year of the currently playing title
-- currentlyPlayingStarRating: the "star rating" of the currently playing media
+- **currentlyPlayingStarRating**: the "star rating" of the currently playing media
-- currentlyPlayingContentRating: the "content rating" of the currently playing media -- such as G, PG, PG-13, etc.
+- **currentlyPlayingContentRating**: the "content rating" of the currently playing media -- such as G, PG, PG-13, etc.
-- currentlyPlayingContentResolution: the resolution of the currently playing media - such as 720 or 1080
+- **currentlyPlayingContentResolution**: the resolution of the currently playing media - such as 720 or 1080
-- currentlyPlayingContentLengthMS: the length, in milliseconds, of the currently playing media
+- **currentlyPlayingContentLengthMS**: the length, in milliseconds, of the currently playing media
-- currentlyPlayingContentLengthOffset: the current position of the client within the currently playing media
+- **currentlyPlayingContentLengthOffset**: the current position of the client within the currently playing media
-- currentlyPlayingContentPercentComplete: the current position of the client as a percentage complete
+- **currentlyPlayingContentPercentComplete**: the current position of the client as a percentage complete
-- playerDeviceTitle: the name of the device which is playing this media (e.g. Roku 2 XS)
+- **playerDeviceTitle**: the name of the device which is playing this media (e.g. Roku 2 XS)

 #Notable Actions
 ###Download Currently Playing Art / Download Currently Playing Art for Slot